Step 8. Who will you fund?

 There is limited research on how the environmental NGO sector is funded, but anecdotal evidence shows that at least 50% of funds come from donations from the public and philanthropic sector.
 The AEGN has analysed the available data and produced a map of the environmental NGO sector.

-What information should you gather about an environmental organisation that you are considering funding?
+Questions you can ask about an environmental charity you are considering funding include:

 - What is the leadership or management style of the organisation or its leaders?